gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ---

-## Deploy FreeRTOS Application to the Real-Time Core
+## Deploy the FreeRTOS Application to the Real-Time Core

 This time we are going to deploy the FreeRTOS Real-Time application to the Azure Sphere in release mode without the debugger attached.